 • 1/2 teaspoon salt

-• 1 1/2 cups cheese (I like to use a strong cheddar or gruyere)
+• 1 1/2 cups freshly shredded cheese (I like sharp cheddar or Gruyère)

 • 2 tablespoons gochujang paste